 This trip has changed the way I feel about being a working artist.
 I am so happy that I discovered this class and made it happen.
 I wouldn’t trade this experience for anything.
 The things I learned on this trip are going to be VITAL to the way I experience the art world from now on.

 Every artist visit and meeting was on point and important to me as a painter.
 I don’t think anything could have been better.

-Undergraduates: Completion of at least sophomore level by summer 2014 and instructor approval.
+Undergraduates: Completion of at least sophomore level by summer 2015 and instructor approval

-For undergraduates this course satisfies a studio elective requirement or Interdisciplinary Critique.
+For undergraduates this course satisfies a Studio Elective or Interdisciplinary Critique.

-For graduates this course satisfies a gradwide elective or Fine Arts Seminar requirement.
+For graduate students this course satisfies a Grad-wide Elective or Fine Arts Seminar requirement.

-The tuition for the New York Studio is unique from CCA's other off-campus summer courses; its tuition is the same as a regular 3 unit course in the fall 2013 / spring 2014 academic year.
+The tuition for the New York Studio is unique from CCA's other off-campus summer courses; its tuition is the same as a regular 3-unit course in the fall 2014 / spring 2015 academic year.